fymfym/slack/Readme.md

 An initial start.

+Project:
-The Slack RTM (WebSocket) Bot is designed for anyone to extend via extremely simple plugins.
+- The Slack RTM (WebSocket) Bot is designed for anyone to extend via extremely simple plugins.
-The Slack Web API client library provides a simple way to integrate your code with Slack.
+- The Slack Web API client library provides a simple way to integrate your code with Slack.

 Todo:
 - Flesh out the slack rest client code to handle full set of methods